niwong/niwong/README.md

 # Howzit, builders 🤙🏼

 I want to help build the future of Hawaiʻi and the world.
-Here's what I'm building now:
+Here's where I'm building now:

-- 🛠 Engineeing & UI/UX Design Intern at @PauboxHQ
+- 🛠 Engineeing & UI/UX Designer at [@PauboxHQ](https://twitter.com/PauboxHQ)
-- 🐻 Computer Science + Entrepreneurship + Ethics at UC Berkeley '22
+- 🐻 Computer Science + Entrepreneurship + Ethics at UC Berkeley '2?
+Go Bears!
-- 🌍 Project lead writing code for social good with @CalBlueprint
+- 🌍 Project lead writing code for social good with [@CalBlueprint](https://calblueprint.org/)

-My large codebase contributions tend to be on private repositories and projects, but feel free to find me on [Twitter](https://www.twitter.com/nickwongio) if you'd like to chat about my work.
+My larger codebase contributions tend to be on private repositories and projects, but feel free to find me on [Twitter](https://www.twitter.com/nickwongio) if you'd like to chat about my work.
 Until then, you can view my public repos documenting my web dev experimentation in high school.

 <!--
 **niwong/niwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.